AdamIlnicki24/AdamIlnicki24/README.md

 # Clasicos

-I am a developer with commercial experience who built the non-commercial web application **Clasicos** using NestJS and Next.js - https://clasicos.pl.
+I am a developer with commercial experience who built **Clasicos** as a side project using NestJS and Next.js - https://clasicos.pl.

 ## What is Clasicos?